 It is never easy having a senior pet – it takes a lot of effort, patience and care.
 But in the end, the time spent looking after your fur-baby is worth every second.
 Although this blog is not a comprehensive guide, it does touch on the main issues geriatric pets struggle with and what you should be aware of as an owner.
 Here are 14 points for your consideration.

 #1 Age-Related Issues Seen in Cats and Dogs

-# Cancer – signs to look out for include abdominal swelling; bleeding from mouth, nose, or other openings; struggling with breathing; difficulty eating; lumps, bumps or change in your pet’s skin colour; wounds that don’t heal; chronic diarrhoea or vomiting; sudden change in weight; unexplained swelling, heat, pain or lameness; visible mass or tumours.
+- Cancer – signs to look out for include abdominal swelling; bleeding from mouth, nose, or other openings; struggling with breathing; difficulty eating; lumps, bumps or change in your pet’s skin colour; wounds that don’t heal; chronic diarrhoea or vomiting; sudden weight change; unexplained swelling, heat, pain or lameness; visible mass or tumours.

 #2 Signs You Need to Monitor